Public Tree Certificate

 - If submitting on ACA, attach a completed Indemnification Statement (PDF).

 - All requests are reviewed in accordance with the City’s Guidelines and Standard Practices for Trees (PDF).

-- These Guidelines provide helpful information, such as when tree removal is appropriate, general maintenance practices, assessments of potentially hazardous trees, and an index of trees categorized according to their appropriateness for certain situations.
+- These Guidelines provide helpful information, such as when tree removal is appropriate, general maintenance practices, assessments of potentially hazardous trees, and links to the City's Recommended Plant Materials (PDF), which provides information about trees and their appropriateness for certain situations.

 - However, the Guidelines are just that, and in some cases it may be necessary for the UFC to use their best judgment about the unique circumstances of each request.

 - The Guidelines include exemptions to the application requirement for regular maintenance activities by public and private utilities or the addressing of identified tree hazards.
 There is also a waiver for clearance after storm damage or other emergency situations.